formkiq/formkiq-client-sdk-python/docs/DocumentWorkflowsApi.md

 Delete queue

-Delete a Queue; ONLY available with FormKiQ Pro and Enterprise
+Delete a Queue; available as an Add-On Module

 ### Example